Marmon Valley History

 The later part of the nineties brought the loss of three farm friends and volunteers and the introduction of two memorial projects: The Butler Memorial Play Barn in memory of Jeff Butler and The Picnic Shelter, a project constructed in memory of Cal Cole and "Wild" Bill Smith.
 The program and facilities continue growing and developing as we add to and refine many areas of operation.
 In 2001 a 250’ x 150’ indoor arena was constructed allowing for year ‘round riding lessons, rainy day alternatives and horse show events.

 In 2007 Marmon Valley Ministries launched as a non-profit Christ-focused summer camp by taking over the summer camping activities of the farm.
-Marmon Valley Ministries continues to offer nine weeks of summer camp including one week for children that are blind and visually impaired.
+Marmon Valley Ministries continues to offer eight weeks of summer horse camp with several specialty horse camps.

 Aside from camp we offer a large year round riding stable with 150 horses and ponies for rental and a retreat facility.
 The grounds are open to the public for picnics and playing.
 Marmon Valley Farm also provides school field trip programs that allows for unique farm experiences.